-NCD physicians work with our primary care physicians to identify and treat patients at the earliest stages of memory decline.
-We use a multidisciplinary approach to treat all types of memory conditions, from mild dementia to Alzheimer’s disease.
-Our specialists share their expertise in using advanced technology and research to diagnose, treat, and manage these potentially debilitating conditions, with the goal to prolong independence for our patients.
+Our NCD physicians work with primary care physicians to identify and treat patients at the earliest stages of memory decline.
+We use a multidisciplinary approach to treat all types of memory conditions, from mild cognitive impairment to Alzheimer’s disease.
+Our memory specialists share their expertise using advanced technology and research to diagnose, treat, and manage these potentially debilitating conditions, with the goal to prolong independence for our patients.

 If there are concerns about changes in memory, thinking, behavior, or mood, in yourself or someone you care about, contact our office.
 Our team will perform a physical exam, discuss symptoms, and assess mental status.
-Our team of specialists are equipped with onsite imaging, clinical research trials, diagnostic testing and more to ensure a
+Our team of specialists are equipped with onsite imaging, clinical research trials, diagnostic testing, therapy center and more!

 While all of our physicians diagnose and treat general memory disorders, we have a few physicians that specialize in cognitive decline & memory care.

 At NCD, we deliver personalized memory care from a team led by fellowship-trained neurologists who specialize in memory disorders and many other specialists who collaborate to give you the best care possible.
 Your memory care team may include:

 Memory disorders occur when damage to certain parts of the brain prevents or reduces the ability to store, retain, or remember memories.
 Memory disorders also impact cognitive capabilities and social behaviors, affecting language, problem-solving skills, and the ability to perform simple tasks.
 They can range from mild to severe and progressive to immediate.